landaire/wowsdeob/README.md

 $ wowsdeob scripts.zip ./output strings-only
 ```

-This will create a `strings.csv` file containing all constant strings, varnames, etc. from all game scripts.
+This will create a `strings.csv` file containing all constant strings, varnames, etc. from all game scripts and does not perform deobfuscation or decompilation of any stage4 files.

 Full output of `--help`: